 The solitaires sing in unison in autumn to confirm a kind of mutual interrogation: Here am I, where are you?
-But that comes to mind the insistent question/asked is why, after all, do some birds sing in the morning sun on a September day.
-The reason cannot be that territories they are announcing their claims to private domains at this time of year, which is the usual explanation given for the singing of birds in the spring.
+But the insistent question that comes to mind is why, after all, do some birds sing in the morning sun on a September day.
+The reason cannot be that they are announcing claims to territories at this time of year, the usual explanation given for the singing of birds in the spring.
 The song must have a deeper meaning.
-They sing I believe to the glory of the day, to the sun from which all life flows, to the end of the perils of darkness.
-To the scientist, however, sun worshiping is an unacceptable mystical whimsey & when imputed to humbler creatures less intelligent than himself. proposed Gonsiders has come up with what he thinks is a more logical explanation for the singing of birds in the fall.
-He says that the cycle of behavior, which begins with the start of the true year - the resurrection of life in the temporate zones - migration, song, and mating is a response to the increase in the intensity of light from the sun as the earth swings around the ecliptic, and that in autumn when when the light is failing it passes through the same intensity that initiated the cycle six months earlier.
+They sing I believe to the glory of the day, to the sun from which all life flows, to the end of the perils of dark-They sing from sheer exuberance of spirit. ness.
+A To the scientist, however, sun worshiping is an unacceptable mystical whimsey when imputed to humbler creatures less intelligent than he.
+He has proposed what he considers a more logical explanation for the singing of birds in the fall.
+He says that the cycle of behavior, which begins with the start of the true year the rebirth of life in the temporate zones - migration, song, and mating is a response to the increase in the intensity of light from the sun as the earth swings around the ecliptic, and that in autumn when the light is failing it passes through the same intensity that initiated the cycle six months earlier.
 September, he says, is a false spring to which birds respond, but to a lesser degree, as they did in March and April to the real spring.
-Maybe a cold scientific truth exists in this explanation, but it does not account for bird song throughout the year winter months, for the dawn and dusk plaintive whistling of white-crowned sparrows in the willow thickets along the irrigation ditches where they roost for the night.
+Maybe a cold scientific truth rests in this explanation, but it does not account for bird song throughout the winter months, for the dawn and dusk plaintive whistling of white-crowned sparrows in the willow thickets along the irrigation ditches where they roost for the night.
 And when the solitaire sings at noon during a January thaw, whether he sings in praise of the sun or because he feels its warmth, as he does after the vernal equinox, is a distinction of little moment.
 Why shouldn't he be a sun worshiper?
-We humans are all sun worshiperswe have no choice.
-The physicist who works to harness the energy of the sun with his thermonucle of device is one in a very practical sense.
-The hopes to free mankind from the limitations of his very finite planetary home.
-The is trying the bring the sun down by setting to earth, a tamed and decide god.
-He is mystical too when he up a tamed and decide god.
-He is mystical too when he up a tamed talks about time, space, position, and velocity in the finer piece of the structure of matter.
-When science reaches beyond the gross phenomena of nature, beyond description and classification of events, it enters a and attempts explanations it soon enters a realm of ultimate meaning and metaphysics where distinctions between the objective and subjective become hazy and the difference between subjective and objective is confused.
+We humans are all sun worshipers - we have no choice.
+The physicist who works to harness the energy of the sun with his thermonuclear fusion device is one in a very practical sense: He hopes to free mankind from the limitations of his very finite planetary home 94 by setting up a tamed and docile piece of the sun on earth.
+He is mystical too when he talks about time, space, position, and velocity in the finer structure of matter.
+When science reaches beyond the gross phenomena of nature, beyond description and classification of events, and attempts explanations it soon enters a realm of ultimate meaning and metaphysics where distinctions become hazy and the difference between subjective and objective is confused.

-The solitaire is not alone in voicing his praise of the day spr.
+The solitaire is not alone in voicing his praise of the day.
 The house finches also sing from high perches on television aerials, their red throats glowing in the sun, and western meadowlarks gurgle in the brown, seedy fields, invisible among the dead stalks.

-Robins too sometimes sing in winter on days when the sun is warm, when as well by and we likewise are deceived into a sense of false a false sense of optimism to believe that, contrary to rational expectation, spring is about to burst upon us.
+Robins too sometimes sing in winter on days when the sun is warm, when we as well are deceived by a false sense of optimism into believing that, contrary to rational expectation, spring is about to burst upon us.